chvlyl/ISIC2018/README.md

 ### Step 2: Download data and model weights

 #### 4. Download the ISIC2018 test images
 All the ISIC2018 test images are in jpg format.
 Save those images into a folder.
+You may need to replace the download link below with the new link.
 ```
 gdown https://challenge.kitware.com/api/v1/item/5b32667856357d41064dab54/download -O data/test.zip
 unzip data/test.zip -d data/
 ```

 #### 5. Download the pretrained model weights
 The trained model weights can be downloaded [here](https://drive.google.com/drive/folders/1oxA7AXwnIug2H91r_49qthekz6UP47rc?usp=sharing).
-Or you can gdown to donwload it.
+Or you can use gdown to donwload it.
 ```
 gdown https://drive.google.com/uc?id=1NsJot5e7umEp5fp_NRqUCB30Sk2MJLOX -O model/model.pt
 ```